voicelessreason/ESPN_FF_Tool/README.md

 ### Run Instructions

 1. Retrieve three pieces of information, your `leagueId` (for each league), your `espn_s2` and your `swid`.
-The final two can be found in the cookies for espn.com when logged in.
-The ID will be visible in the URL as a query param.
+After logging into the espn desktop website, you can find the `espn_s2` and  `swid` in the cookies.
+For each league, your `leagueId` will be visibile in the URL as a query param.
 2. Copy [default_userData.py](default_userData.py) into userData.py
 3. In userData.py, enter the current week and year.
 Update this each week to keep the tool up to date.
 4. For each league: